-Most of all, I hope to work with each of you to advance our shared goals of global peace, prosperity, and security.
+Most of all, I hope to work with each of you to advance our

 Thank you very much.
-I look forward to answering your questions.
+I look forward to answering your ques-

 [The prepared statement of Ms. Russell follows:]

 PREPARED STATEMENT OF CATHERINE M. RUSSELL

 Madame Chairwoman, Senator Paul, members of the committee, it is a privilege to appear before you today.
 I would like to thank Senator Leahy for coming here to speak on my behalf.